Forms and levels of material reception conditions

 The reimbursement of transport expenses is made on the basis of a request filed by the asylum seeker, together with travel tickets, filed within 5 working days from the date of the court hearing at the Regional Centre where the asylum seeker is accommodated.
 The reimbursement is made after checks have been carried out in order to certify the presence of the asylum seeker in court.[12]

-The Asylum Decree refers particularly to asylum seekers accommodated in Şomcuta Mare and Rădăuţi, since the competent courts for onward appeals (see Regular Procedure) are located in a different city than the one were the Regional Centres are located; respectively Baia-Mare and Suceava.
+The Asylum Decree refers particularly to asylum seekers accommodated in Şomcuta Mare and Rădăuţi, since the competent courts for onward appeals (see Regular Procedure: Appeal) are located in a different city than the one where the Regional Centres are located; respectively Baia-Mare and Suceava.
 The policy of reimbursement is applied in practice.

 Material and financial assistance from NGOs

-The number of social vouchers granted through the new project by AIDRom to asylum seekers continued to decrease compared to the previous implemented projects.
+In 2022, the number of social vouchers granted through the new project by AIDRom to asylum seekers continued to decrease compared to the previous implemented projects.
 Within the project, ’A.C.A.S.A-.
-Complex Social Assistance for Asylum Seekers’, the assistance offered by AIDRom consists of:
+Complex Social Assistance for Asylum Seekers’ financed through AMIF funds, the assistance offered by AIDRom consisted of:

-Direct material assistance for asylum seekers accommodated in public custody centers: food, personal hygiene products, clothing / footwear, as well as goods for cultural and recreational activities.
+• Direct material assistance for asylum seekers accommodated in public custody centres: food, personal hygiene products, clothing / footwear, as well as goods for cultural and recreational activities.
+According to AIDRom representative the indicators were the same in 2022.

 [2] Act 416/2001 on Minimum Guaranteed Income, available at: http://bit.ly/2AWyH00.